preterag/pipecdn/DEVELOPMENT_PLAN.md

 - Updated placeholder binary to support configuration file
 - Created configuration file with Solana wallet information
 - Created update_binary.sh script for installing the actual binary
+- Downloaded and installed Pipe PoP binary v0.2.8
+- Tested and verified the actual binary is working correctly
+- Restarted the service with the actual binary

 ## Known Issues and Challenges

-- Need to verify actual Pipe PoP binary download URL
-- Need to test node operation with actual binary
+- Monitor port usage: Currently, the monitoring script shows ports 80, 443, and 8003 are not in use, which may need investigation

 ## Next Steps

 1. ~~Complete Solana CLI installation~~ (Completed)
 2. ~~Create Solana wallet~~ (Completed)
-3. Replace placeholder with actual Pipe PoP binary when URL is available
+3. ~~Replace placeholder with actual Pipe PoP binary~~ (Completed with v0.2.8)
-   - Use the update_binary.sh script: `./update_binary.sh BINARY_URL`
 4. ~~Update service configuration with Solana wallet information~~ (Completed)
-5. Test node operation with actual binary
+5. ~~Test node operation with actual binary~~ (Completed)
+6. Investigate port usage warning in monitoring script
+7. Set up regular backup schedule
+8. Monitor for future binary updates

 ## Resources